wearealloy/alloy-craft-template/README.md

 # Development Workflow

-This workflow will be divided into cases, each case would follow a specific number of steps and tasks to be run.
+This workflow will be devided into cases, each case would follow a specific number of steps and tasks to be run.
 The case are the following

 * Development from scratch